cristiammercado/cristiammercado/README.md

 I have also had the experience of creating applications that connect to relational and non-relational databases such as MySQL, PostgreSQL, DynamoDB, MongoDB and redis.

-In frontend I've had the opportunity to work on some projects with tools lik with Angular 6+ with Material, ReactJS, Typescript, Bootstrap 3+, jQuery, DataTables, etc.
+In frontend I've had the opportunity to work on some projects with tools like Angular 6+ with Material, ReactJS, Typescript, Bootstrap 3+, jQuery, DataTables, etc.

 If you want to contact me, here below I leave all the channels and social networks, do not hesitate to do so!